 The Proteomics & Metabolomics shared resource provides support for mass spectrometric analysis including MALDI mass analysis, LC-ESI mass and tandem mass analysis.
 The proteomics facility is located at Fred Hutch’s South Lake Union Campus on the E level of the Thomas Building.
 Combined wet bench and instrument space is 2,100 sq. ft.
 Additional space is provided for proteomics data analysis computers and office space for resource personnel.
 Highly trained staff with over 80 years of combined mass spectrometry experience operate the shared resource’s instrumentation, provide sample separation services, carry out data analysis and provide consultation.

-Four liquid chromatography electrospray ionization, or LC-ESI, mass spectrometry systems are operated by the core for proteomics analyses.
-The first is a ThermoScientific nanoEasy1200 liquid chromatography instrument connected to a ThermoScientific Orbitrap Ascend w/FAIMS (field asymmetric ion mobility spectrometry) mass spectrometer.
-The second is a ThermoScientific nanoEasy 1000 liquid chromatography instrument connected to an Orbitrap Fusion with ETD mass spectrometer.
-The third is a ThermoScientific nanoEasy 1000 liquid chromatography instrument connected to an Orbitrap Elite with ETD mass spectrometer.
-The fourth is an Eksigent NanoLC-2D liquid chromatography instrument connected to a ThermoScientific TSQ Vantage mass spectrometer.
-All of the systems are automated for use 24 hours per day, seven days per week, and the HPLCs are configured for flow rates of less than 500 nanoliters per minute and use columns that are less than 100 microns in internal diameter.
-The detection limits for peptides is less than 200 attomoles for all systems.
-With the exception of the TSQ Vantage, these systems are primarily used for identifying proteins, characterizing post-translational modifications on proteins and peptides, and global quantitative experiments (SILAC, iTRAQ and TMT).
-The TSQ Vantage is used for highly selective (targeted) and highly sensitive qualitative and quantitative assays (Selective Reaction Monitoring, or SRM, assays) for peptides and small molecules.
+Three liquid chromatography electrospray ionization, or LC ESI mass spectrometer systems are operated by the shared resource for proteomics analysis.
+The first is a ThermoScientific Vanquish Neo liquid chromatography instrument connected to a ThermoScientific Orbitrap Ascend w/FAIMS (field asymmetric ion mobility spectrometry) mass spectrometer.
+The second is a ThermoScientific nanoEasy1200 liquid chromatography instrument connected to an Orbitrap Eclipse w/FAIMS mass spectrometer.
+The third is a ThermoScientific nanoEasy 1000 liquid chromatography instrument connected to an Orbitrap Fusion w/ETD mass spectrometer.
+All of the systems are automated for use 24 hours per day, 7 days per week and the HPLCs are configured for flow rates of less than 500 nanoliters per minute and use columns that are less than 100 microns in internal diameter.
+The detection limit for peptides is less than 200 attomoles for all systems.
+These systems are primarily used for identifying proteins, characterizing post-translational modifications on proteins and peptides, global quantitative experiments (SILAC, iTRAQ, and TMT), and targeted quantification experiments (parallel reaction monitoring, or PRM).

 Protein identification experiments are carried out on a variety of sample types, ranging from a single band observed on an SDS-PAGE gel to highly complex protein mixtures isolated from cellular lysates.
 Sample scales can range from sub-microgram up to hundreds of micrograms.